taubmann/markdown-extra-editor/README.md

 * works on Mobile Devices
 * plain Vanilla-JS (faster than using Libs)
 * Auto-Indentation / Auto-Completition for Lists, Tabs, ... (i missed that!)
-* "Table of Contents" in Preview for some Elements (Headings, Comments, Quotes, ...)
+* "Table of Contents" in Preview for customizable Elements (Headings, Comments, Quotes, ...)
 * synchronized scrolling
 * HTML-Comments are shown as Tooltip <!-- i like to comment my texts -->
 * easy extendible (simple to understand) and embeddable in your Web-Apps